smspillaz/reading/papers/rl/multiagent/disentangling_the_role_of_categorization_in_multi_agent_emergent_communication_presentation.md

 ---
-title: Disentangling the Role of Categorization in Multi-agent emergent communication
+title: "Disentangling the Role of Categorization in Multi-agent emergent communication"
 ---